Congregational News & Events – Week of November 25, 2018

-Adult Bible Discussion Group will meet at 4:00pm in Hobson Hall
+Adult Bible Discussion Group – 9:15am in Hobson Hall

 The Rev. Bruce Smith

 Schedule for Week of November 25 – December 2, 2018: